TIP: Use the contents over to the side for an overview of this info-rich page!

 Short application checklist:

-- Read the links and instructions given on this page – All of it! we’ve tried to give you all the information you need to be an awesome student applicant.
+- Read the links and instructions given on this page – All of it! we’ve tried to give you all the information you need to be an awesome applicant.

 - Choose a sub-org from our list.
 Applications not associated with a sub-org typically get rejected.

-- Talk to your prospective mentors about what they expect of student applicants and get help from them to refine your project ideas.
+- Talk to your prospective mentors about what they expect of applicants and get help from them to refine your project ideas.
 Listening to your mentors’ recommendations is very important at this stage!

 - Prepare a patch or merge/pull request for that sub-org.
+Their materials will let you know how to do this, or ask them.

 - Set up a blog where you will keep track of your GSoC progress.